Eliyaan/Vely/ROADMAP.md

 - [x] v file generating
 - [x] button to launch the program & compile
 - [ ] camera pan
-- [ ] side menu for selecting options ? or better option
+- [ ] support for _, ", ', space, &, <, >, , , ., all the special chars
 - [ ] working ButtonTs

+work on the blocks & help menu

+### Important thinking
+side menu for selecting options ? or better option

 lots of safety measures (not able to input an already used name, types...)

-work on the blocks & help menu

 Big Steps: